 God’s Faithfulness: The verse begins with the assurance that the Lord will bring the Israelites into the land that their fathers possessed.
 This refers to the fulfilment of God’s promise to Abraham, Isaac, and Jacob.
 Despite the Israelites’ past failures and wanderings in the wilderness, God remains faithful to His covenant and ensures that they inherit the land.

-Multiplication: The verse concludes with the promise that God will multiply the Israelites above their fathers.
-This suggests that God’s blessings and prosperity will exceed what their ancestors experienced.
-God’s intention is not merely to restore what was lost but to increase their blessings and elevate their status.
+Multiplication: The verse concludes with the promise that God will multiply the Israelites, as the LORD has declared.
+This suggests that God’s blessings will increase beyond the experience of their ancestors, not merely restoring what was lost but expanding their prosperity and numbers.

 Application for Believers: While this verse is specific to the Israelites and their journey to the Promised Land, there are spiritual principles that can be applied to believers today.
 It reminds us of God’s faithfulness, provision, and desire to bless His people.
 We can trust in God’s promises, knowing that He will fulfil His plans for our lives.
 It also encourages us to look forward to the abundant blessings God has in store for us, both in this life and in the life to come.